stevecopley/slides/demo.md

 .sidebar[
   ## Tiles with Sidebar

-  Tiles can sit within a with-sidebar layout
+  Tiles can sit within a with-sidebar layout.

-]
+  They can also contain other layouts, like a sequence of steps ]

 .tiles[